Last updated March 19, 2019

-Green Lake is a true neighborhood gem in Seattle, featuring one of the best parks in the city for exercise and pick-up lawn games.
-The park definitely gets crowded in summer months, but it’s still more than worth a visit.
+Green Lake is a true neighborhood gem in Seattle, featuring one of the best parks in the city for exercise, pick-up lawn games, or place to hang your hammock.
+The park gets crowded in summer months, but it’s still worth a visit.
 (Great people watching!)
 If you want to avoid the crowds, we recommend timing your visit in the early morning.
 Evening visits are also nice: Green Lake has great sunsets.
+Nearby cafes and pubs offer refreshments and sidewalk dining.

-Here’s our rundown of not-to-be-missed activities and healthy eats in Green Lake and the surrounding neighborhood.
+Here’s our rundown of not-to-be-missed activities at Green Lake and the surrounding neighborhood.

-Green Lake Park is the heart of this vibrant neighborhood, offering a host of fitness options:
+Green Lake Park is the heart of this vibrant neighborhood, offering a host of fitness options.
+Join a running group, find a bootcamp, or even try paddleboard yoga.

 Track and Field: For a longer run, there’s a path outside the inner loop.
 This 3.36 path is popular with the Seattle Green Lake Running Group-one of the most well-known meetup groups in the city.
 Check out one of their Monday track workouts.